pythonanywhere/help_pages/articles/RebuildingVirtualenvs.md

 Navigate to the **Web** tab and take a look at the *WSGI file* for each of your web apps.
 At the top (if it's using a virtualenv), you'll find a line that contains the line `activate_this`.
 That will include the path to your virtualenv.

+  **_NOTE:_** If you can't find that line, read this: https://help.pythonanywhere.com/pages/UpgradingToTheNewVirtualenvSystem

   * If the path starts with `/home/myusername/.virtualenvs/...`, then you're using virtualenvwrapper.

 The instructions below will contain instructions for people who use plain `virtualenv` and `virtualenvwrapper`.
 Use a **Bash console** to enter these commands.